-- 1. The City will develop a partnership policy based on the framework. - 2.
-The City will use the partnership framework to explore partnership opportunities for all recreation and parks service provision and infrastructure development. - 3.
-The City will consider formalizing existing and future partnership arrangements to include performance measurement of Service Outcomes and quality control. - 4.
+- 1. The City will develop a partnership policy based on the partnership framework. - 2.
+The City will use the partnership framework to explore partnership opportunities for all recreation and parks infrastructure development. - 3.
+The City will consider formalizing existing and future partnership arrangements to include performance measurement of service outcomes and quality control. - 4.
 The City will continue to work with cross-sectoral partners to design and implement programs and provide environments where positive recreation and parks activity can occur. - 5.
-The City will consider regional collaboration, utilizing the resources provided by SUMA and SPRA as a guide when planning and siting new facilities and offering programs that could have regional value and appeal. - 6.
-The City will continue to support Community Associations and Organized Interest Groups equitably and transparently, based on ongoing communication to identify group support needs. - 7.
-The City will consider getting involved with other sectors in the development of a citywide volunteer strategy. - 8.
-The City will continue to promote and market City recreation and parks opportunities with an enhanced focus on benefits and motivating participation. - 9.
-The City will continue to employ an ongoing community liaison strategy that considers the general public (including but not limited to the City of Saskatoon Leisure Activity Study), partner groups, and cross-sector allies. - 10.
-The City will develop utilization measures and collect relative data for structured and spontaneous use of recreation and parks services, programming, and infrastructure. - 11.
+The City will consider regional collaboration, using SUMA and SPRA as guides, when planning new facilities and offering programs with regional value and appeal. - 6.
+The City will continue to support Community Associations and organized interest groups equitably and transparently, based on ongoing communication to identify group support needs. - 7.
+The City will consider getting involved with other sectors in the development of a city-wide volunteer strategy. - 8.
+The City will continue to promote and market City recreation and parks opportunities with enhanced focus on benefits and motivating participation. - 9.
+The City will continue to employ a community liaison strategy that considers the general public (including the City of Saskatoon Leisure Activity Study), partner groups, and cross-sector allies. - 10.
+The City will develop utilization measures and collect data for structured and spontaneous use of recreation and parks services. - 11.
 The City will design recreation and parks programs and opportunities to facilitate social inclusion and encourage/require its partners to do the same. - 12.
-The City will continue to offer its Leisure Access and Youth Sports Subsidy Program, and grants to community-based groups in the most efficient and respectful manner possible.
+The City will continue to offer its Leisure Access Program, Youth Sports Subsidy Program, and grants to community-based groups in the most efficient and respectful manner possible.